arrowtype/recursive/docs/presentations/minisite--process-and-origins/README.md

 - I had been planning to work on Recursive as a side project, and eventually release it either through Arrow Type or through a more establish type foundry.
 However, because Google Fonts is in the process of pushing their library further into the realm of variable fonts, they offered to sponsor me to finish Recursive and release it sooner, as an OFL (open-source) font.
 - In the type industry, Google Fonts is somewhat controversial.
 Does it devalue the industry to have so many free options?
 I discussed my options with a few trusted type designers.
 - Ultimately, I decided that for Recursive, Google Fonts was an ideal place to release.
 This typeface is for coders of all abilities and experiences, code documentation, and to push new ideas forward in variable type on the web, software, and end users.
 It could be a niche product that i made a side project for 5 years, or it could make an impact and be published within 2019.
+- As a quick plug for commercially-released type: as biased as I am towards Recursive, there are still lots of benefits in favor of buying type.
+If you are branding a company, the typeface you select will do a lot of work to help or hinder your ability to communicate, connect, and differentiate.
+This is a choice that should be carefully considered for every project, and ultimately, the cost of licensing type is almost always extremely reasonable for the value it can add to a project.
+  - In the realm of Recursive, if you are a professional coder, you probably spend hours every day with your chosen monospace font as your primary interface.
+You (or your employer) probably paid some good money to buy a computer, an office chair, and a desk that would allow you to maximize focus and productivity.
+It's worth finding (and buying, if applicable) a typeface that is best for you and can do the same!
+There are a number of _masterful,_ modern, classic monospace designs, including Operator, Input, Atlas, Nitti, Gintronic, and Covik Mono.
+  - If you are committed to an open-source route and you aren't quite sure about Recursive Mono, IBM Plex Mono is libre, beautiful, and a must-try.
+Hack Mono is also lovely – taking the classic Bitstream Vera body and adding a few code-specific typographic improvements.
-There are still tons of benefits in favor of buying non-open type.
-Operator and Input are _masterful,_ classic designs.
-I am not trying to replace them, but rather, to push the wider typographic environment to be more interesting and expressive.
+  - I am not trying to displace other good coding fonts.
+Rather, I hope to expand the wider typographic audience & environment to be more interesting, more expressive, and more open to variable fonts.

 ## Improvements made for Google Fonts release